ImperialCollegeLondon/sharpy/docs/JOSS/paper.md

-While ``SHARPy`` is the latest iteration of the in-house aeroelastic solver at the Loads Control and Aeroelasticity Lab at Imperial College, its theory is based on previous work on the ``SHARP`` framework.
+While ``SHARPy`` is the latest iteration of the in-house aeroelastic solver at the Loads Control and Aeroelasticity Lab at Imperial College, its theory is based on the lab's previous ``SHARP`` framework, a prototype tool coded in Matlab.
 Previously published works on numerical methods for nonlinear aeroelasticity such as [Palacios2010, Hesse2014a] and its applications [@Hesse2016; @del2019efficient; @del2019ifasd; @arxiv2019Deskos] give a good idea of the possibilities.